SuperOfficeDocs/superoffice-docs/user-guide/index.md

 ---
-title: User guide
+title: Guides for SuperOffice CRM
 uid: ug-start
-description: Start page for SuperOffice user guides for both regular users and administrators.
+description: Start page for SuperOffice guides for both regular users and administrators.
 author: Bergfrid Dias
 so.date: 06.27.2022
-keywords: user guide, help
+keywords: user guide, admin guide, help so.topic: reference so.version: 10 so.envir:
-so.topic: reference
-so.version: 10
-so.envir:
 so.client:
 ---

-# User guide
+# Guides for SuperOffice CRM

 <!-- Referenced links -->